April 09, 2008; checked April 9 2020

 Problem-solving Phase Two — Small group or Team Collaboration

 In this phase of the process the learners work in small groups or teams and bring their initial thoughts, questions, observations to a brainstorming meeting.
-This is what is sometimes difficult to do in the online environment.
+This can be difficult in an asynchronous environment.
 The best brainstorming is synchronous or almost synchronous.
-So the best online tools might be the Wimba online classroom, or a chat room.
-Another alternative is to use our cell phones, combined with widely accessible wi-fi combined with free collaborating applications, such as Google.
+Using online conferencing tools, Google hangouts or FaceTime can be good choices.
 A wiki or blog environment, although asynchronous, can work if synchronous just doesn’t make sense.

 It is usually wise to record and report the results of this brainstorming session, as the next step will be for the small teams to collectively agree on the definition of the problem, and some of the possible solutions or approaches to the problem.